 - Escort: The University may provide an escort to involved parties to ensure safe movement between classes and activities.

-- Academic, Employment, Living or Transportation Arrangements: Complainants and Respondents may request a reasonable changes in their own academic, employment, living or transportation arrangements after a report of sexual assault, sexual harassment, or other sexual misconduct by speaking with the Sexual Assault Resource Coordinator, Respondent Resource Coordinator, the Assistant Dean of Students, or the Title IX Coordinator or Deputy Title IX Coordinator.
+- Academic, Employment, Living or Transportation Arrangements: Complainants and Respondents may request a reasonable changes in their own academic, employment, living or transportation arrangements after a report of sexual assault, sexual harassment, or other sexual misconduct by speaking with a Sexual Assault Resource Coordinator, a Respondent Resource Coordinator, the Assistant Dean of Students, or the Title IX Coordinator or Deputy Title IX Coordinator.
 A request for an employment change in the case of sexual harassment where the Respondent is an employee may also be directed to the Sexual Harassment Complaint Officer or the Office of Human Resources.
 Upon request the University will inform the Complainant or Respondent of the options and will accommodate the request if those changes are reasonably available.
 In some cases the University may initiate these changes without a request.
 These may include a change in class or work schedule, a change in living accommodations, academic accommodations, and/or a voluntary leave of absence.

 - Emotional Support: The University will assist in providing counseling services through the University Counseling Center or will assist in providing a referral to off-campus support agencies.